Subscribe to get access

-Adidas established a detailed environmental data recording and reporting system which includes 72 sites.
+Adidas established a detailed environmental data recording and reporting system.
+All which includes 72 sites.
 It covers 90% of their internal environmental footprint.
-Every year they publish a special Green Company Performance Analysis that shows their yearly and overall achievements!
+Every year they publish a special Green Company Performance Analysis.
+One that shows their yearly and overall achievements!

 Recently, Adidas reported the building upon their cotton + corn lifestyle collection from 2018.
 Now Reebok Forever Floatride GROW has launched and It’s said to be the first ever plant-based running shoe.